adlensius/Fungal_Differential_Gene_Expression_Analysis/README.md

 # Identifying the Influence of Cryptococcus Growth Media, Time, and K-mer Motifs on GAT201 Effect in Gene Expression Modelling
-This is a consulting project with as part of a dissertation presented for the degree of MSc in Statistics with Data Science.
+A consulting project as part of a dissertation presented for the degree of MSc in Statistics with Data Science.

 # Goal
 This report aims to identify experiment design factors and k-mer motifs that significantly affect GAT201 effect on gene expression